MariaKilsved/WebApp_Project_appPictureLibrary/README.md

 able to see as a slide show.
 - A user should be able to create and save a new album with header text, and a header picture uploaded.
-- A user should be able to upload a picture in 3 different resolutions (high, medium, low), a picture title and picture comment.
+- A user should be able to upload a picture in 2 different resolutions (high, low), a picture title and picture comment.
 Add the picture to an album and save the album.
 - Remove a picture from an album and save the updated album.
 The actual picture, residing on the local host does not need to be deleted